MLHale/nebraska-gencyber/students/raspberry-pi-intro/README.md

 * A Raspberry Pi uses modularity because: _It uses separate components for many of its functions.
 Something like the camera can be installed and removed as needed, being replaced with any other similar camera module_
 * The Linux command `sudo` demonstrates the Cybersecurity First Principle: _Least Privilege_
 * The component of the Raspberry Pi stores the operating system: _SD card_
+* The ability to remove software which is not required demonstrates: _Minimization_

 Discuss to ensure all understand the material.